nimnes/geonews/README.md

 Thanks to AOT project (http://aot.ru) for dictionary of lemmas and https://github.com/kanwei/algorithms for implementation of Trie structure on Ruby.

-We use optimized version of Geonames database (only locations with population) from http://gis-lab.info/qa/geonames.html.
+We use optimized version of Geonames database (only locations with population) from http://gis-lab.info/qa/geonames.html, own Countries with capitals DB and World cities DB  (http://download.geonames.org/export/dump/cities15000.zip).

 ## How to use?